CQ/X de NO5W GPS-Enabled Software for Mobile Contesting

 Pre-contest Planning

-During the pre-contest planning phase the operator performs the following steps using CQ/X and a mapping program such as Microsoft Streets & Trips:
+During the pre-contest planning phase the operator performs route planning using CQ/X and a mapping program such as Microsoft Streets & Trips or, if an internet connection is available, Google Maps:

 1. CQ/X presents an outline map of the state and a list of counties from which a preliminary sequence of counties can be easily selected.
 As each county is selected the list presented for the possible next counties are only those counties that are adjacent to the most recently selected county.